 Can You Use Bread Flour for Cake?

-Yes, you can use bread flour for cake.
+Yes, you can use bread flour to bake a cake.

 But keep in mind, the keyword here is can.
 You can use bread flour to bake a cake if that’s all you have.
 That doesn’t necessarily mean you should, though.